silnrsi/unicode-resources/Plrd/documentation/source/utn_Plrd.md

 _Lorna Evans, SIL International (8-Feb-2024)_

 _This is a work in progress.
-Additional information is most welcome._
+Additional information is most welcome.
+Removed hnj, lbc (mistaken for yna), cqd (mistaken for hmd), and ysy (mistaken for ygp?)._

 - <a href="#over">Overview</a>
    - <a href="#store">Character storage</a>